kigawas/blog/content/posts/eciesjs-50th-release.md

 date = "2026-04-03"
 cover = ""
-tags = ["JavaScript", "cryptography"] description = "The 50th release of the quietly influential JavaScript ECIES library." showFullContent = false
+tags = ["JavaScript", "cryptography"] description = "The 50th release of the quietly influential JavaScript ECIES library" showFullContent = false
 +++

-*The 50th release of the quietly influential JavaScript ECIES library.*

 ## The Journey